 The major pieces of equipment in this laboratory include a triaxial machine, two direct shear machines, two unconfined compression machines, four consolidometers, a data collector, and sieve shaker.
 Tests on field-obtained soil samples can be performed to characterize and classify soil and to determine the strength, settlement, and drainage characteristics of soil deposits, information which is essential to the design of shallow and deep foundations, embankments, retaining walls, and base courses for highways.

 The Heat Transfer lab enables students to study principles of heat conduction, convection, and radiation.
 It includes an axial and a radial conduction experiments, a shell and tubes and a plate heat exchanger.
 There are also equipments and sensors that allow students to investigate transient heat transfer and lumped system analysis, radiation prosperities, heat sink, and heat pipes.

 The HVAC laboratory enables mechanical engineering technology and electromechanical engineering students to learn moist air properties and air-conditioning processes, and also investigate different HVAC systems and refrigeration cycles.
 This lab houses several basic vapor compression refrigeration systems and an industrial type vapor-compression system with double evaporator and water cooled condenser.
 It is also equipped with a basic air-conditioning system experiments to study Psychometric processes.

-Starting in the second year of the programs, the Department of Design & Facilities allocates dedicated studio space for each student.
-Studios provide space for classes and individual work during evening and weekend hours.
-The Interior Design Studio also includes critique and resource areas.
-The Industrial Design Studio is adjacent to the wood, metal, and plastics model shop, and includes a walk-in spray booth and photography area.
+Starting in the sophomore year, the Interior Design Department provides dedicated studio space for each student.
+Studios include space for classes and individual work during evening and weekend hours.
+The studios also include critique spaces and a materials resource room.

 Manufacturing Center (Williston 001)